dmlc/gluon-nlp/docs/api/notes/sequence_sampling.rst

     >>> import gluonnlp as nlp
     >>> ctx = mx.cpu()

-To load the pretrained model, gluon nlp API provides a convenient way as shown in the following codes:
+To load the pre-trained model, GluonNLP API provides a convenient way as shown in the following codes:

 .. code:: python